zach/letsjam/README.md

 There are a few standard tropes to problem input.
 Here are a few and examples of how to handle them (you can start with these if you have a similar format):

-[Warning: these have not been tested.]
+[Warning: these are untested examples to provide examples of useful idioms.]

 1. Test cases of one line each containing a string (as shown above).